 Hunton, meanwhile, has the trickier task of channeling the more reserved and OCDish mom — though she lets her grown-up exasperation shine through in nice moments, as when Adam compliments her on pulling back her hair to show her eyes (a point of contention with her daughter that prompts her to half-shout, “Thank you”).

 Blickenstaff and Hunton have strong soprano voices, which they use to great effect on the bluesy second-act show-stopper “Bring My (Baby) Brother Home.”
 But too many of Kitt and Yorkey’s songs fall into that vaguely R&B-ish, pop-lite category you’d find in the Disney Channel’s “High School Musical” series.
 (And poor Ramirez is saddled with an unfortunate number that likens women to sandwiches: “They’re more complicated than burgers or fries… or guys.”
 Check, please.)

 The score seems more dated than the story, which at least incorporates cellphones in a nod to contemporary youth culture.
-While Hunton’s Ellie sports pink-dyed streaks in her hair and dons a Curt Cobain T-shirt, her songs lack any sense of rock ‘n’ roll — or even 21st-century pop.
+While Hunton’s Ellie sports pink-dyed streaks in her hair and dons a Kurt Cobain T-shirt, her songs lack any sense of rock ‘n’ roll — or even 21st-century pop.
 There certainly isn’t much edge here — though that may be the point.

 As directed by Christopher Ashley, “Freaky Friday” is a curse-free, family-friendly production that embraces its old-fashionedness.
 The most surprising moment comes when Ellie and her teenage pals strip to their skivvies as part of a high school scavenger hunt that involves sending photos via cellphone.